maartene/Tennis-Refactoring-Kata/swift/TECHDEBT.md

 - convert `pointsToScore` to a local lookup table
 - `player1Score` and `player2Score` can get a default value - i.e. dont need to be set in initiazer
 - extract conditionals
+- is the hard coded name 'player1' a bug?
+- `player1Name` and `player2Name` never seem to be unused